Wanglab-UTHSC/JUMP_shiny/document/English_Normalization.md

+---
+title: "Steps for Batch Normalization"
+output:
+  html_document:
+     css: ../www/style/style.css
+---

-# Data Normalization
+# Batch Normalization

-**Data normalization** is a crucial step in the analysis process that aims to correct unwanted technical variation in protein expression data arising from experimental batch effects.
+**Batch Normalization** aims to correct unwanted technical variation in protein expression data arising from experimental batch effects.
 By applying normalization techniques, you can ensure that the observed differences in protein expression are due to biological variation rather than technical artifacts.
 This process offers several key benefits:

-- Improving the Accuracy of Differential Expression Analysis: Normalization helps in accurately identifying true biological differences by eliminating technical noise.
+- Improving the Accuracy of Differential Expression: Normalization helps in accurately identifying true biological differences by eliminating technical noise.
 - Reducing the Impact of Batch Effects: It minimizes the influence of variations introduced during different experimental batches, leading to more consistent and reliable data.
 - Enhancing the Reproducibility of Results: By standardizing the data, normalization ensures that the results are reproducible across different experiments and studies.

 ---

-## Steps for Normalization
+## Steps for Batch Normalization

 1. **Navigate to Batch Normalization Tab**

-   Click on the `Batch Normalization` tab located in the left sidebar of this page.
+   Click on the `Batch Normalization` tab in the left sidebar of this page.

    ![Batch Normalization Tab](../www/images/batch_screen.png){width=90%}